 1. Giant Jenga

 Why play tabletop Jenga indoors when you can play a more challenging version outside?
 Played at this scale, it's easier for everyone to gather around and interact, and the tower toppling is even more dramatic!

-Just get some same-length 2 x 4 blocks (most home-improvement stores will cut the boards any length you want) and set them up on a steady, flat surface like a regular Jenga game.
+Just get some same-length two-by-four blocks (most home-improvement stores will cut the boards any length you want) and set them up on a steady, flat surface like a regular Jenga game.
 Paint the ends of the blocks in fun colors to give it a bright summertime look!

 The rules of the game are simple: everyone goes around and takes a turn removing one of the blocks from the tower, until someone slips up and makes the tower fall!
 Store the game in a plastic storage bin to reuse in later activities.
 This one's a keeper!

 Photo from A Turle's Life for Me